 Dennis Farrell was a former college football player at Illinois State University in the early 1970’s.
 Farrell suffered multiple concussions in his football career before retiring his senior season at ISU.
 He had two children and was known as an avid craftsman, joyous spirit, and dedicated son, brother, and father.
 Around 2015, Farrell began to make poor life decisions and started to become more socially detached.
 Farrell was diagnosed with ALS in September 2018 as his mobility decreased; he died a month later.
-He wished for his brain to be studied at the VA-BU-CLF Brain Bank, and researchers there diagnosed him with Stage III (of IV) Chronic Traumatic Encephalopathy (CTE).
+He wished for his brain to be studied at the UNITE Brain Bank, and researchers there diagnosed him with Stage III (of IV) Chronic Traumatic Encephalopathy (CTE).

 “Don’t take life too seriously.”